legal resources necessary to hold negligent facilities accountable.

 "If falling recurs despite initial interventions, … or indicate whether the current approach remains relevant."

 If you have suspicions that your loved one was injured or harmed while living at Mimbres Memorial Nursing Home, contact the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm works on behalf of Luna County victims of mistreatment living in long-term facilities including nursing homes in Deming.
+Our network of attorneys works on behalf of Luna County victims of mistreatment living in long-term facilities including nursing homes in Deming.
 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.